 Research

 • The resident will be expected to conduct a longitudinal research project over the course of the training experience.
 A final manuscript of the project in publishable format must be completed.
-Presentation of interim or final results at a professional meeting, such as the Association of Psychiatric Pharmacists Annual Meeting, is strongly encouraged.
+Presentation of interim or final results at a professional meeting, such as the American Association of Psychiatric Pharmacists Annual Meeting, is strongly encouraged.

 Number of Available Positions: 1